catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 * **kubernetes-v1.11.2** : this is the version of kubernetes that the template will use to create the cluster.
 * **-prod** or **-dev**: the type of environment to be created (see below).
-* **-20181008**: the date on which the template was created.
+* **-20190912**: the date on which the template was created.

-The difference between between the development and production templates are:
+The difference between the development and production templates are:

 * **Production**: creates a Kubernetes cluster that is intended for production workloads.
 It creates three or more master nodes and three or more worker